-Brush fire escalates to three-alarm fire in White Center as nearby apartments evacuated
+Arson suspect arrested after three-alarm fire in White Center spread to nearby apartments

 The fire was upgraded to a three-alarm less than an hour after it started because of its size and the unusually warm temperatures the region has seen this week.
 Burien firefighters received assistance from other agencies in the region, including Puget Sound Fire, Seattle Fire Department and South King Fire and Rescue.

 The fire was mostly extinguished by around 5 p.m., but crews were still putting out hot spots, Ohashi said.
-The cause of the fire is under investigation.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.